Breakthrough Artist Awards

 Together with the TSC, Ben Watkins (Creator, HAND OF GOD) has developed a Pay-It-Forward community bursary initiative.
 Ben invites Black, Indigenous and People of Colour in the TV and film industries to submit applications for the Breakthrough Artist Awards.
 Ben is looking for creators who are looking to elevate their position in the industry, who do good work for their communities, and are serious about a career in the film & television industries to submit their work for consideration.

-Five content creators will be awarded complimentary passes to attend the 2018 Toronto Screenwriting Conference (TSC) (June 23-24/2018).
-Award winners will join Ben Watkins for an intimate lunch and mentorship session over the conference weekend.
+Five content creators will be awarded complimentary passes to attend the 2019 Toronto Screenwriting Conference (TSC) (May 4-5, 2019).
+Award winners will also join Ben Watkins for an intimate lunch and mentorship session over the conference weekend.
 Award winners will also have the opportunity to meet with agents from the Jennifer Hollyer Agency for some one-on-one time with one of Canada’s leading literary agencies.

 About Ben Watkins

 Creator/Showrunner, HAND OF GOD